Selecting a language will automatically trigger the translation of the page content.

 • Either before this 6-hour period is completed

-A company or establishment agreement or agreement may fix a longer break time.
+One collective agreement or a collective company agreement can set a longer break time.

-An employee under 18 years of age must have a break of at least 30 minutes after a continuous period of work of 4 hours 30.
+You must have a break of at least 30 minutes after a continuous period of work of 4:30.

 The break is granted: